 Red Note has extensive involvement in the field of Creative Learning.
-With our Access, Engagement and Participation (AEP) programme we aim at pioneering new approaches to working with diverse communities and groups to create new music with and for them.
+Our Working with Communities programme (previously Access, Engagement and Participation) has been a major strand of Red Note’s activity since 2009, pioneering new approaches to working with diverse communities and groups to create new music with and for them.

 We take a diverse and inclusive approach to learning, grounded in the belief that music is a universal language that can be understood and used by everybody.
-Red Note’s AEP programme covers a wide range of projects for a wide range of people: from workshops for school pupils (New Music Makers, A Child’s Guide To Anarchy) to developmental courses for young musicians, composers and conductors (Go Compose!, Composer Development Workshops, RCS Residency) all at different stages of their professional development.
+Our programme covers a wide range of projects for a wide range of people; but at the core of Red Note’s Working with Communities programme is our long-term 5 Places Project.

-At the core of Red Note’s access, engagement and participation is our long-term 5 Places project.
 Targeting five locations across central Scotland over a period of several years, the project’s aim is for us to properly get to know people at all ages and stages in their own neighbourhoods at grassroots level, and work with them to develop creative music-making in the heart of their communities.
+Projects to come out of our 5 Places Programme include A Child’s Guide to Anarchy and New Music Makers.

-To find out more about Red Note’s AEP programme, please do contact Red Note’s Director of Access, Engagement and Participation, Louise Martin: Louise@rednoteensemble.com
+To find out more about Red Note’s Working with Communities programme, please contact Red Note’s Director of Working with Communities, Louise Martin: louise@rednoteensemble.com

 Red Note Ensemble, Dumbworld and the children of Oakwood Primary School in Easterhouse have created a collection of 7 musical animated video posters that explore key elements of “anarchical” thinking such as autonomy, kindness and human connectivity from a child’s perspective.